Modified Cosmology or Modified Galaxy Astrophysics is Driving the z>6 JWST Results? CMB Experiments can discover the Origin in the Near Future: Introduction

 \section{Introduction}

-The Lambda Cold Dark Matter ($\Lambda$CDM) model has been very effective in explaining the large-scale structure, the cosmic microwave background (CMB) and the evolution of our Universe \citep{Dodelson:2003ft,Planck:2015fie,aghanim2020planck,peebles2020large}.
-The advent to study our universe at larger and smaller scales with higher resolution has led to the development of multiple surveys such as the James Webb Space Telescope (JWST) \citep{sabelhaus2004overview,gardner2006james,pontoppidan2022jwst}, Rubin Observatory \citep{ivezic2019lsst,chisari2019core}, Square Kilometer Array (SKA) \citep{dewdney2009square,maartens2014overview}, among others.
-Recent observations by the James Webb Space Telescope (JWST) have unveiled populations of surprisingly massive and bright galaxies at unexpectedly high redshifts (upto even $z > 10$), posing a challenge to the Standard Model of Cosmology \citep{labbe2023population,baggen2023sizes,harikane2023comprehensive,harikane2025jwst}.
+The $\Lambda$CDM model has been highly effective in explaining the large-scale structure, the CMB, and the overall evolution of the Universe \citep{1980lssu.book.....P,Dodelson:2003ft,Planck:2015fie,aghanim2020planck}.
+The advent to study our Universe at smaller scales has led to the development of high-resolution surveys such as the JWST \citep{sabelhaus2004overview,gardner2006james,pontoppidan2022jwst}.
+However, recent JWST observations of surprisingly massive and bright galaxies at high redshifts $z > 10$ challenge the $\Lambda$CDM framework \citep{labbe2023population,baggen2023sizes,harikane2023comprehensive,harikane2025jwst}.